ATM: Customer identity integrity

 There have also been a number of incidents of fraud by man-in-the-middle attacks, where criminals have attached fake keypads or card readers to existing machines.
-These have then been used to record customers' PINs and bank card information in order to gain unauthorised access to their accounts.
+These have then been used to record customers' PINs and bank card information in order to gain unauthorized access to their accounts.
 Various ATM manufacturers have put in place countermeasures to protect the equipment they manufacture from these threats.

 Alternative methods to verify cardholder identities have been tested and deployed in some countries, such as finger and palm vein patterns, iris, and facial recognition technologies.
-Cheaper mass-produced equipment has been developed and is being installed in machines globally that detect the presence of foreign objects on the front of ATMs, current tests have shown 99% detection success for all types of skimming devices.
+Cheaper mass-produced equipment has been developed and is being installed in machines globally that detect the presence of foreign objects on the front of ATMs.
+Current tests have shown 99% detection success for all types of skimming devices.

 Device operation integrity

 ATMs that are exposed to the outside must be vandal- and weather-resistant.

 Openings on the customer side of ATMs are often covered by mechanical shutters to prevent tampering with the mechanisms when they are not in use.
-Alarm sensors are placed inside ATMs and their servicing areas to alert their operators when doors have been opened by unauthorised personnel.
+Alarm sensors are placed inside ATMs and their servicing areas to alert their operators when doors have been opened by unauthorized personnel.

 To protect against hackers, ATMs have a built-in firewall.
 Once the firewall has detected malicious attempts to break into the machine remotely, the firewall locks down the machine.

 Rules are usually set by the government or ATM operating body that dictate what happens when integrity systems fail.
-Depending on the jurisdiction, a bank may or may not be liable when an attempt is made to dispense a customer's money from an ATM and the money either gets outside of the ATM's vault, or was exposed in a non-secure fashion, or they are unable to determine the state of the money after a failed transaction.
+Depending on the jurisdiction, a bank may or may not be liable when an attempt is made to dispense a customer's money from an ATM and the money either gets outside of the ATM's vault, or is exposed in a non-secure fashion, or they are unable to determine the state of the money after a failed transaction.
 Customers often commented that it is difficult to recover money lost in this way, but this is often complicated by the policies regarding suspicious activities typical of the criminal element.